shawnzhangyx/PePr/README.md

 * **NAME__PePr_peaks.bed**: A tab-delimited file containing chromosomal position of the peak, name, signal value, fold change, p-value and Benjamini-Hochberg FDR.
 Peak format is same as the [ENCODE BroadPeak](https://genome.ucsc.edu/FAQ/FAQformat.html#format13) format.
 * **NAME__PePr_[chip1/2]_peaks.bed**: this is the same as above, but only available when you run in differential binding mode. "chip1_peaks" are enriched in chip1, "chip2_peaks* are enriched in chip2.
 * **NAME__PePr_parameters.txt**: A file containing the parameters to reproduce the results.
-* **NAME-Date-debug.log**: This file contains the detailed information about the running status.
+* **NAME-Date-Time-SessionID-debug.log**: This file contains the detailed information about the running status.
 Useful debugging information contains: Chromosomes analyzed, shift size and window size estimation, number of candidate windows, etc.

 ### Links